 A Cautionary Tale About Elephant Interaction

-It happened in a matter of moments: a Thai man, bent forward on the ground with a large female elephant crushing her trunk and head into his back as he curled up in fetal position in a feeble attempt to protect himself from the force of her weight.The man had originally been hired to be a mahout (mahouts are companions and caregivers for elephants, some will develop a deep bond with their elephants), but he was not a good fit so they offered him a position as a gardener instead.
+It happened in a matter of moments: a Thai man bent forward on the ground with a large female elephant crushing her trunk and head into his back as he curled up in the fetal position in a feeble attempt to protect himself from the force of her weight.The man had originally been hired to be a mahout (mahouts are companions and caregivers for elephants, some will develop a deep bond with their elephants), but he was not a good fit so they offered him a position as a gardener instead.
 Upon seeing the elephants walking towards the river the gardener stopped his work, wishing for a moment with her before she crossed the river.
 Within seconds he was on the ground and faring badly.
 Mahouts ran to stop the elephant and she ran off in a panic.
 At first, the man stood up but soon fell back to the ground, felled by his injuries.
-The next few moments were a rush of activity, with a long-term volunteer keeping him still on on his back as the vet ran to grab a backboard, he was placed in the back of a pick-up truck and taken to the hospital.
+The next few moments were a rush of activity, with a long-term volunteer keeping him still on his back as the vet ran to grab a backboard, he was placed in the back of a pick-up truck and taken to the hospital.

 A few hours later we learn that he didn’t have any broken bones, a miracle considering what we had witnessed, the aggression expressed in the elephants face, the force of her trunk and head.

-Saree, a 10-year-old female (and not yet fully grown), had a horrifying life before coming to Elephant Nature Park, She was used in a circus where she was subjected to harsh training practices, and subsequently performed as a street elephant.
+Saree, a 10-year-old female (and not yet fully grown), had a horrifying life before coming to Elephant Nature Park, She was used in a circus where she was subjected to harsh training practices and subsequently performed as a street elephant.
 The life of a street elephant is filled with loud sounds and bright lights, and they are constantly touched and tugged and pulled, with drunk travellers thinking it’s funny to pour beer in their trunks.
 It is a torturous existence for an elephant, who are meant to live with their own kind in peace and quiet in the wilderness.
 Saree is adjusting to life at Elephant Nature Park, but she can be very unpredictable with people, and who can blame her after enduring years of torment.
-For this reason visitors are kept away from Saree.
+For this reason, visitors have kept away from Saree.

 The Thai man, a gardener, didn’t fully understand Saree’s past, nor the unpredictable aggression she can display.
-He gave her a watermelon, which she ate, and most likely he took that as a sign that it would be okay to stand in front of her and stroke her trunk (the trunk has over 150,000 muscle fasciles which are tiny bundles of muscles which help to control the eight major muscles on either side of the trunk).
+He gave her a watermelon, which she ate, and most likely he took that as a sign that it would be okay to stand in front of her and stroke her trunk (the trunk has over 150,000 muscle fascial which are tiny bundles of muscles which help to control the eight major muscles on either side of the trunk).
 Her mahout, with whom she has a very good relationship, was trying to guide her back to the river.
-When the gardener turned to walk away, the mahout let go of her trunk thinking all was fine, unfortunately she was more upset than any of us anticipated and decided to go after the gardener.
+When the gardener turned to walk away, the mahout lets go of her trunk thinking all was fine, unfortunately, she was more upset than any of us anticipated and decided to go after the gardener.

 Elephants, even those who reside at Elephant Nature Park, are wild animals, most of whom have endured horrors that you and I will never truly understand.
 The elephants that visitors are permitted to feed and take photographs with generally have a good temperament, but that doesn’t mean they will never get spooked or upset – and if we’re talking about baby elephants, they can suddenly decide to chase you simply because they feel like it.
 I know, I had two try to chase me in as many days!
-Yindee spotted me in the distance as I was trying to take his photo and when he broke out into a run I made a dash for the closest mahout, and Dok Mai was much closer and despite there being several mahouts within feet of her, she decided to dash towards me which sent me speed walking around a pole.
+Yindee spotted me in the distance as I was trying to take his photo and when he broke out into a run I made a dash for the closest mahout, and Dok Mai was much closer and despite there being several mahouts within feet of her, she decided to dash towards me which sent me to speed walking around a pole.
 Baby elephants are cute, but they are mischievous and extremely heavy.

 Sanctuaries like Elephant Nature Park are essential, the sanctuaries provide a safe and loving environment to elephants who have experienced abuse and torture, they provide medical care, and a chance to connect with other elephants and hopefully become part of a herd/family.
-At ENP the elephants are respected; Lek and her staff know the back story of each elephant, mahouts are carefully selected, family groups are kept together, natural behaviour is encouraged, medical attention is provided for on a daily basis.
+At ENP the elephants are respected; Lek and her staff know the back story of each elephant, mahouts are carefully selected, family groups are kept together, the natural behaviour is encouraged, medical attention is provided for on a daily basis.

 Why Should You Pay to Volunteer or Visit Elephant Nature Park?